Rannyele Passos Ribeiro

 Biography

-I come from São Luís, Maranhão, Brazil, with a diverse heritage that includes Native Brazilian ancestry from the Guajajara tribe, as well as African and Iberian roots.
-My interest in science began at a young age, and I eventually became a biologist.
-During my undergraduate studies, I was introduced to a remarkable realm inhabited by creatures both delicate and conspicuous: polychaete worms Polychaetes are segmented worms found mostly in marine environments.
+I come from São Luís, Maranhão, Brazil, and carry a diverse heritage that includes Native Brazilian ancestry from the Guajajara people, as well as African and Iberian roots.
+My interest in science began early, while admiring the stars and constellations.
+I eventually found another exciting path within STEM and became a biologist.

 How to pronounce my name